BiocCheck encapsulates Bioconductor package guidelines and best practices, analyzing packages and reporting three categories of issues:

 If this authorization is present,

-subscribe.
-All maintainers should subscribe to this list.
+REQUIREs that you subscribe.
+All maintainers must subscribe to this list.
+You can subscribe here.